 Beta glucans (bgmos®) is the prebiotic in Doc Roy’s® GI Synbiotics.
 Bgmos® not only fuels the good bacterial growth, it binds bad bacteria into clumps, making them easier to spot and remove by the immune system.
 You can see how prebiotics can be beneficial to the GI tract of an upset pet.
 Many new ones are on the horizon so stay tuned to this new area of research.

-Our pets carry good bacteria that help digestion and their immune function.
+Dogs and cats carry good bacteria that help digestion and their immune function.
 You can help the gut by adding good bacteria at times when the bacteria balance is upset and the tummy has issues.